 Virginia is one of the wealthiest states in the nation.
 That’s good news for doctors and hospitals because the average income for residents of VA is about $60,000.
 That means that most residents with medical debt are in a position to afford monthly and regular payments.
 This can be done directly through the hospital or with the help of a Virginia medical debt collection agency.

 However, this high expectation has forced many below this average threshold to turn down health insurance.
 According to the Virginia Health Care Foundation, “There are 428,000 uninsured Virginians ages 19 – 64 years old, with household income under 200% FPL (9%).”

 This makes Virginia one of the top-rated states with the most uninsured residents.
 It is also difficult for Virginian patients to seek Medicaid help.
-In fact, Virginia is ranked last for the state’s residents to receive any form of financial medical help.
-This puts patients at risk because they can’t (or won’t) seek medical treatment in lieu of insurance.
+Virginia is ranked last for the state’s residents to receive any form of financial, or medical help.
+This puts patients at risk because they can’t (or won’t) seek medical treatment instead of insurance.

 Virginia Medical Debt Collection Laws

 Virginia’s statute of limitations is three to six years.
 This is relevant to oral agreements, written contracts, open-ended accounts, and promissory notes.
 According to The Balance, the exact number of years for each type of agreement is as follows: